 It wouldn't seem fair to not at least include one electronic dart board within this list, as you might find that this might be the best choice for you.

 Electronic dart boards often come with many built in extras such as multi-player game modes and the ability to store data and averages, and are also much safer for all the family to join in with.
-The board in question comes with 40 pre-programmed game modes to choose from, so you can rest assured knowing there's hours of fun to be had.
+The board in question comes with 40 pre-programmed game modes to choose from, so you can rest assured knowing there are hours of fun to be had.

 There are many options to choose from if you decide to opt for an electric dart board, but the Arachnid Cricket pro is one of the best at what it does.
 It is a regulation sized electronic dart board, and while a bit pricer than a regular bristle dart board, is actually pretty good value for money considering all the additional features.

 The board is very portable, so can be taken on trips away or easily setup in a new location for a party, and is capable of tracking the average point per dart after each round.